sralloza/chore-management-api/README.md

 You must have the containers up and running before running the tests (`docker-compose up -d`).

-**Note: the tests are under development, so some tests may fail.
-To manually launch only the working tests, filter out the tag skip (`behave -t=-skip [...]`).
-The `run-tests.sh` script already skips non working tests.**

 ```shell
 # Launch all tests
 behave